Challenges and Opportunities in High-dimensional Variational Inference: Experiments

 \section{Experiments}

-Having established the differing behaviors of mode-seeking and mass-covering divergences for posteriors of varying difficulties, and the value of our pre-asymptotic importance sampling perspective on explaining these differences, we turn to exploring the implications for practical applications.
-In particular, we must account for the non-Gaussian geometries of many posteriors encountered in practice, the role of stochastic optimization in finding the optimal variational approximation, and the possibility of using more complex variational families such as normalizing flows.
+In this section, we describe a series of experiments to study how our pre-asymptotic framework can be used for assessing the reliability of black-box variational approximations for practical applications and developing best-practices.
+For all posteriors, we fit mean-field Gaussian and Student-$t$ families, a planar flow~\citep{rezende15} with 6 layers and a non-volume preserving (NVP) flow~\citep{dinh17} with 6 stacked neural networks with 2 hidden layers of 10 neurons each for both the translation and scaling operations with a standard Gaussian distribution for the latent variables.
+We use Stan \citep{stan20} for model construction.
+For stochastic optimization we use RMSProp with initial step size of $10^{-3}$ run for either $T_{\max}$ iterations or until convergence was detected using a modified version of the algorithm by \citet{dhaka20}.
+For the exclusive KL we use 10 draws for gradient estimation per iteration, while for the other divergences we use 200 draws, and a warm start at the solution of the exclusive KL.
+In practice, we found the optimisation for $\chi^2$ divergence extremely challenging, with the solution failing to converge even for moderate dimensions $D \approx 10$.
+Therefore, we only include results for the KL divergences and the adaptive $f$-divergence.
 We compare the accuracy of approximated posterior moments to ground-truth computed either analytically or using the dynamic Hamiltonian Monte Carlo algorithm in Stan~\citep{stan20}.
 Specifically, we consider the estimates $\hat{{\mu}}$ and $\hat{{\Sigma}}$ for, respectively, the posterior mean $\mu$ and covariance matrix $\Sigma$.
-We also consider the mean and covariance estimates produced by PSIS.
-Finally, we compute the $\hat{k}$ diagnostic.
+We also consider the mean and covariance estimates produced by PSIS and compute $\hat{k}$.
+The experiments were carried on a laptop and an internal cluster with only CPU capability.
+The code for the experiments will be made available after acceptance using MIT license.

-For all posteriors, we fit mean-field Gaussian and Student-$t$ families, a planar flow with 6 layers and an NVP flow with 6 stacked neural networks with 2 hidden layers of 10 neurons each for both the translation and scaling operations with a standard Gaussian prior on the latent factor.
-We use \texttt{Stan} \citep{stan20} for model construction.
-For stochastic optimization we use RMSProp with initial step size of $10^{-3}$ run for either $T_{\max}$ iterations or until convergence was detected using a modified version of the algorithm by \citet{dhaka20}.
-For the exclusive KL we use 10 draws for gradient estimation per iteration, while for other divergences we use 200 draws, and a warm start at the solution of the exclusive KL.
-In practice, we found the optimisation for $\chi^2$ divergence extremely challenging, with the solution failing to converge even for moderate dimensions $D > 10$.
-Therefore, we only include results for the KL divergences and the adaptive $f$-divergence.